jcgonzalezb/Cypress-Workshop-final/README.md

 - Header Test
 - Buy Items Test

-1. To run the tests on the terminal in Cypress without the reports, access the 'Cypress-Workshop-final' directory and run the following command:
+1. To run the tests on the terminal in Cypress without creating the reports, access the 'Cypress-Workshop-final' directory and run the following command:

 ```
 $   npm run dev:test